openhealthcare/developer/README.md

 This will activate the correct sandbox and take you to the correct working directory for that project.

-Standard development superusers will have been created, so try logging in with super/super1

 From here , you can run the service:

     $ python manage.py runserver 0.0.0.0:8000

 The vagrant box will forward this port - so you should be able to now visit http://localhost:8000 and see a running version of the project.

-TODO: Run the tests
+Standard development superusers will have been created, so try logging in with super/super1

 ### Step 3.